 As the holiday season is fast approaching, I thought it would be fun to create a decorative lighting using Arduino and full color LED strip light.
 These LEDs will not only light up but also glow in multiple different colors to really get you into the holiday spirit!

-Today we will be using a LED strip light (or also known as LED tape), which is a bit different from the ordinary LEDs.
+A LED strip light (or also known as LED tape) is a bit different from the ordinary LEDs.
 Basically, a number of LEDs are connected to a strip or a tape.
 The ones usually on sale measure from approximately 30cm to 5m long.

 Figure 1.
 LED strip light